viperleed/viperleed/doc/index.rst

 For details please see the ViPErLEED publication series (**TODO**).
 This manual primarily deals with part **1.**.

-The goal of any :term:`LEED-I(V)` calculation is the calculation of energy dependent electron scattering amplitudes and intensities.
+The goal of any :term:`LEED-I(V)` calculation is the calculation of energy-dependent electron-scattering amplitudes and intensities.
 These intensity curves [often referred to as :math:`I(V)` curves or spectra]  are very sensitive to the precise position and vibrational amplitudes of each atom in the surface unit cell.
 For more details consult works that cover the basics of :term:`LEED` and :term:`LEED-I(V)`, e.g.
 Chapter 4 in :cite:t:`fausterSurfacePhysicsFundamentals2020` or the overview by :cite:t:`heinzElectronBasedMethods2013`.